cyberwizardinstitute/workshops/html-css-javascript-an-eternal-rgb-triple-rainbo.md

 The DOM controls every website, from within the browser.

-All that HTML you wrote, with its funny carrots,
+All that HTML you wrote, with its funny carets,

 and all that CSS, with its not-funny functionality,